 Webinar Recap: Sanctions Risk – What’s the Problem?

 Last week we held the webinar, ‘Sanctions Risk – What’s the Problem?’ which explored the complexities associated with sanctions.
 It also addressed the ways that a risk-based approach can help you ensure your organization is not in violation of any sanctions.
-Strategic Forecaster, Risk Expert, and consultant to Thomson Reuters, Chris Parry, and Andrew Simpson, CaseWare Analytics COO, joined forces to share their thoughts on the matter.
+Strategic Forecaster and Risk Expert, Chris Parry, and Andrew Simpson, CaseWare RCM COO, joined forces to share their thoughts on the matter.

 What are the top issues associated with sanctions risk?

 Overlapping sanctions regimes associated with different countries and individuals, in combination with direct, indirect and multi-national exposure, makes understanding sanctions risk extremely difficult.
 Chris Parry explained that the overlap confuses what should be in place legally.
 And sanctions, being partial in their application in international markets, create scenarios where some transactions are sanctioned, while others are not.
 These scenarios commonly have links to money laundering, terrorism, and trafficking—which can lead to substantial reputational risk for any firm at the center or periphery of an evaded sanctions regime.

 How can financial institutions protect themselves against these risks?

 A comprehensive sanctions risk approach with continuous monitoring will reduce risk exposure.
 Given the challenges financial institutions face with sanctions regimes, they have to do more than periodically check to satisfy a regulatory requirement.
 Firms need to address exposure to risk from every aspect—continuously.